chaos-mesh/website/docs/simulate-host-console-in-physical-nodes.md

 chaosd attack host shutdown
 ```

-The output is as follows:
+The example output is as follows:

 ```bash
 chaosd attack host shutdown